VegaDeftwing/OpGuidesHugoSrc/content/Music/m2-sources.md

 <iframe width="100%" height="500" src="https://www.youtube.com/embed/8DjnDVWKaEs" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Note, that not all wavetables have the linear FM (discussed in the next section), Phase mod / distortion, and wavefolding that pigments has, though many do.
+Note, that not all wavetable synths have the linear FM (discussed in the next section), Phase mod / distortion, and wavefolding that pigments has, though many do.

-I really reccomend using [Blamsoft's XFX-Wave](https://blamsoft.com/vcv-rack/xfx-wave/) for VCV rack to try out Wavetable synthesis.
+I really recommend using [Blamsoft's XFX-Wave](https://blamsoft.com/vcv-rack/xfx-wave/) for VCV rack to try out Wavetable synthesis.
 Also in VCV, [Tiny Tricks Wave](https://library.vcvrack.com/TinyTricks/WAVE) is a neat way to experiment with recording your own tables.

 [TODO pic of both]